 Before Obamacare, many just did without it and took their chances.
 Some had a chronic illness, called a "pre-existing condition," and the insurance companies wouldn't even offer them coverage.

+There were 46.5 million uninsured nonelderly Americans in 2010.
+If something happened and they had to go to the hospital, they often just didn't pay the bill.
 The hospital charged it to an emergency Medicaid plan.
 That raised the cost of health care for everyone.

 The Patient Protection and Affordable Care Act of 2010 is so complicated that it was phased in over five years.
 Here's how it affects your family and people you know.
-Also find out how things might change under Trump's plan to replace Obamacare.
+Also, find out how things might change under Trump's plan to replace Obamacare.

 Anyone can compare plans on the exchanges, which are websites run by the state or the federal government.
 These exchanges also let people know when they qualify for tax credits.
 Obamacare is paying for most of the cost of operating these exchanges.